Last updated on August 2nd, 2022 at 12:15 pm.

 Summers in Missouri is jam-packed with events for everyone, whether you are a fan of modern art, music, history, or food.
 From events held in St. Louis’s picturesque Forest Park to open-air dinners held at the botanical garden grounds, Missouri offers summer activities that allow you to see the state’s breathtaking surroundings.
-Below is a list of what to do in Missouri in August.
+Below is a list of our favorite things to do in Missouri in August of 2022.

 Fun Things To Do in Missouri in August

 Here are 14 great events and festivals you should attend in Missouri in August.

 1. Whitaker Music Festival in St. Louis – Aug 3

 Free evening outdoor concert featuring an eclectic and wide array of musical styles.
 Lawn seating; bring chairs or a blanket.
 Picnicking is permitted after 5 p.m.; pack a picnic or purchase food and beverages on-site.